About the foundation

 BENJAMIN DEMARQUILLY

-Horizon Usher Foundation was founded in 2022 to raise awareness, accelerate research, and inspire action for Usher Syndrome and Retinitis Pigmentosa.
-We believe that visibility and collective strength bring light to invisible challenges.
+Horizon Usher Foundation was created in 2022 to raise awareness, accelerate research, and inspire action around Usher syndrome and retinitis pigmentosa.

 THE STORY

-Benjamin, originally from Northern France with a background in osteopathy, was diagnosed with Retinitis Pigmentosa in 2019.
-A chance encounter at a music festival opened doors to international modeling, inspiring him to create the foundation.
+A chance encounter at a music festival opened the doors to an international modeling career, which later led him to create the foundation.

-Now based in Barcelona, Benjamin balances his modeling career with his dedication to advancing research and awareness for degenerative visual conditions.
+Now based in Barcelona, Benjamin divides his time between his modeling career and his commitment to advancing research and raising awareness of degenerative vision diseases.

 The Team